 Gain staging is another way to get different tones from the same source.
-One practical approach would be to take a microphone with a little versatility, e.g. a 10 dB pad and a bunch of pickup patterns, and experiment with the pad and pattern combinations.
+Here's one example: Take a microphone, something with a little versatility-e.g. a 10 db pad and a bunch of pickup patterns-and then experiment.

-If you're cutting jazz or something orchestral and you want something clean and natural sounding, you typically won't need to use a pad on the mic.
+If you're cutting jazz or something orchestral and you want something clean and natural sounding, you won't need to use a pad on the mic.
+But that doesn't mean you shouldn't experiment.

 "For a different tone," says Weiss, "try pushing the preamp.
 Use the pad and crank the gain on the preamp.
 Now it's as if the preamp is waiting for the sound, ready to suck it in like a vacuum, and that recorded tone is vastly different than if you aren't taxing the preamp.
 One thing that sets pro engineers apart is they know how to hit their gear.
 They know they can get different tones by having the gain in different places."

-LIMIT COMPRESSION & EQ WHEN RECORDING
+LIMIT COMPRESSION AND EQ WHEN RECORDING

-While many engineers will use some compression and EQ when going to tape, be cognizant that the decisions you make at the time of recording will remain with that track.
-Some things can be undone, but others can't, and if you overcompress or over-equalize, you're largely going to be stuck with it.
+While many engineers will use some compression and EQ when recording, be cognizant that the decisions you make at the time of recording will remain with that track.
+Some things can be undone, but others can't, and if you over-compress or over-equalize, you're largely going to be stuck with it.
 When you're recording, make it your priority to acquire the performance to the best of your ability.
 Then when you're mixing, make the critical decisions regarding compression, EQ, and other effects.

 "If you're not making pop music or something geared to the radio," says Raison, "then none of this really matters and you should follow your own vision.
 But if you want the world to hear your music and you're working in a home studio, I recommend you keep it simple.
-Minimal equalization, and minimal compression at the time of recording, because you can add that later.
+Minimal equalization and minimal compression at the time of recording, because you can add that later.
 Try not to make unfortunate decisions at the time of recording."